-IVIATTM and CMATTM are technologies we licensed from iviGene Corporation in 2004.
-One of our directors owns an aggregate 17 % interest in iviGene Corporation.
-These technologies enable the simple, fast identification of novel and potentially important gene targets associated with the natural onset and progression of infections, cancers and other diseases in humans and other living organisms, including plants.
-These technologies offer the potential to generate and develop a number of candidates for future out-licensing to corporate partners, particularly in the area of cancer and infectious diseases, including tuberculosis, as well as agricultural and other non-human uses.
+IVIATTM and CMATTM are technologies that enable the simple, fast identification of novel and potentially important gene targets associated with the natural onset and progression of infections, cancers and other diseases in humans and other living organisms, including plants.
+These technologies offer the potential to generate and develop a number of product candidates for future out-licensing to corporate partners, particularly in the area of cancer and infectious diseases, as well as agricultural and other non-human uses.
 We filed for funding under SBIR grants with the National Institutes of Health and, if such funding becomes available, we will pursue additional research.
+On April 3, 2007 we were notified that the National Institute of Science and the National Cancer Institute has awarded a SBIR grant to support our research efforts to identify unique proteins that are expressed when normal, health bowel cells become cancerous.
+This six month Phase I grant for approximately \$100,000 has a start date of May 1, 2007.

-LPT3-04TM is a small molecule anti-obesity agent for which we filed a U.S. patent application on April 5, 2006 to protect our intellectual property rights to the agent and its analogs.
-As a natural substance, LPT3-04 is orally available and the Company believes it has an excellent safety and tolerability profile.
-While we are optimistic about the future prospects for this small molecule, we are in mid to late discovery stage of this research and development.
-There can be no assurance that a patent will be issued or this new technology will be successfully developed by us.
-Although we intend to continue our development efforts regarding this technology, we currently do not have sufficient capital resources to do so.
-We are seeking a commercial partner that is actively involved in anti-obesity therapeutics.
+LPT3-04TM is a small molecule weight loss/management agent for which we filed a U.S. patent application on April 5, 2006 to protect our intellectual property rights to the agent and its analogs.
+As a natural substance, LPT3-04TM is orally available and we believe it has an excellent safety and tolerability profile.
+While we are optimistic about the future prospects for this small molecule, we are in mid to late discovery stage of this research and development project.
+There can be no assurance that a patent will be issued or that new technology will be successfully developed by us.
+Although we intend to continue our development efforts regarding this technology including undertaking a human study for safety and weight loss, we currently do not have sufficient capital resources to fully develop this technology.
+We are seeking a commercial partner that is actively involved in the weight loss/management market.

 DPOLTTM (Differentially Protected Orthogonal Lantionine Technology) is a solid phase peptide synthesis platform technology that has broad application for the cost-effective manufacture of a number of commercially important bioactive peptides.
 Lantibiotics, including our lead antibiotic, MU1140TM, are a potentially important class of antibiotics, and constitute a family of polycyclic peptides that are produced by bacteria, and are highly modified structurally.
 Many strains of medically important bacteria have become increasingly resistant to currently marketed antibiotics.
 Attempts to study lantibiotics for their potential usefulness as therapeutic agents have been hindered by difficulties in producing sufficiently pure material, in amounts adequate for preclinical testing.
-In July, 2006, the Company was awarded a \$100,000

-SBIR (Small Business Innovation Research) grant from the National Science Foundation to establish proof-of-principal for DPOLTTM and to eventually synthesize a number of novel lantibiotic analogs that may be effective in treating various infections, including ones caused by drug resistant bacteria.
-We recognized \$66,176 of this grant, the portion received in this quarter, as revenue with the remaining balance to be recognized in future quarters, when received.
-Longer term, the Company has identified approximately two dozen bioactive peptides that would represent candidates for analog synthesis by DPOLTTM, for potentially improved stability or bioavailability.
-The Company filed a U.S. patent application in May 2006, covering the DPOLTTM technology.
+In July 2006, the Company was awarded a \$100,000 SBIR (Small Business Innovation Research) grant from the National Science Foundation to establish proof-of-principal for DPOLTTM and to eventually synthesize a number of novel lantibiotic analogs that may be effective in treating various infections, including ones caused by drug resistant bacteria.
+Longer term, we have identified approximately two dozen bioactive peptides that would represent candidates for analog synthesis by DPOLTTM, for potentially improved stability or bioavailability.
+We filed a U.S. patent application in May 2006, covering the DPOLTTM technology.